dfrappart/dfrappart.github.io/_posts/2024-11-20-A_look_at_Hashicorp_Vault.markdown

 ```

-So it does work, but it's not "reboot persistent", and well, it's really not a good idea to start apps as root so let's try to do better.
+So it works this time, but it's not "reboot persistent", and well, it's really not a good idea to start apps as root so let's try to do better.

 ```bash